fleetdm/fleet/articles/fleet-4.42.0.md

 ## Highlights

+* Query results per-host
 * Query performance reporting
 * Human-endpoint mapping
 * Consolidated software view
 * Target hosts by serial number

+### Query results per-host

+Query results are now cached on a per-host basis.
+Cached query results are designed to significantly aid Fleet users, particularly when investigating the state of a currently offline host.
+By caching query results, administrators can access and review the latest recorded state of any individual host, even when that host is not actively connected to a network.

+This addition benefits IT and security teams, facilitating a more efficient troubleshooting process.
+Custom data relevant to each host can be added to the Host details page, streamlining diagnostic and issue resolution tasks.
+This enhancement aligns with Fleet's commitment to providing user-friendly and efficient tools, enhancing the overall device management and security capabilities within the Fleet environment.

 ### Query performance reporting